publisha/publisha.github.io/pages/footnotes.md

 This is one of those situations where forking a slightly different version of the ePub for the Kindle may be necessary.

+## iBooks Author

+We can't finish this article without mentioning iBooks Author.

+[^1]: see Edward Tufte and [this thread on sidenotes](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0000ld)

-[^1]: If you use the scripts mentioned here to put the notes in the margin or at the end of the book or chapter then your pop-up notes will not work in the reflowable eBook.
+[^2]: If you use the scripts mentioned here to put the notes in the margin or at the end of the book or chapter then your pop-up notes will not work in the reflowable eBook.

-[^2]: see Edward Tufte and [this thread on sidenotes](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0000ld)